IIIF/api/source/api/presentation/3.0/index.md

 Collections have three list-based properties to express membership:

 ##### items
 In cases where the order of a collection is significant, `members` can be used to interleave both collection and manifest resources.
-This is especially useful when a collection of books contains single- and multi-volume works (i.e. collections with the "multi-part" displayHint), and when modeling archival material where original order is significant.
+This is especially useful when a collection of books contains single- and multi-volume works (i.e. collections with the "multi-part" renderingHint), and when modeling archival material where original order is significant.
 Each entry in the `members` list _MUST_ be an object and _MUST_ include `id`, `type`, and `label`.
-If the entry is a collection, then `displayHint` _MUST_ also be present.
+If the entry is a collection, then `renderingHint` _MUST_ also be present.

 At least one of `collections`, `manifests` and `members` _SHOULD_ be present in the response.
 An empty collection, with no member resources, is allowed but discouraged.